X-ray Safety Program Manual

 Dosimeter

 A device used to record the dose received by an X-ray user.
 Personal dosimeters (or radiation badges) are worn at chest or waist levels to record whole-body exposure, or on a finger to record the extremity exposure.
-Thermoluminescent dosimeters (TLD) are composed of thermoluminescent material chips (i.e. lithium fluoride [LiF]), which record the exposure to ionizing radiation.

 Electron Volt (eV)

 It is a unit of energy defined as the energy of an electron that has been accelerated through an electric potential of one volt.
-One electron volt is 1 eV = 1.6 * 10-19 J. Typically the radiation energies associated with X-rays are in order of magnitude of tens thousands of eV: 40-80 keV.
+One electron volt is 1 eV = 1.6 * 10-19 J. Typically the radiation energies associated with X-rays are in order of tens of thousands of eV: 40-80 keV.

 Equivalent Dose